 H.R.
-7 Could Lead to the Elimination of Abortion Coverage in the Private Health Insurance Market
+7 Could Eliminate Abortion Coverage in the Private Health Insurance Market

 H.R.
 7 Manipulates the Tax Code to Force Individuals and Small Businesses to Drop Comprehensive Health Insurance or Pay Higher Taxes

 H.R.
-7 would deny women premium tax credits merely for choosing comprehensive health insurance that includes abortion coverage.
-Such a provision particularly affects low and moderate income women as the tax credits are intended to help such women purchase health insurance in the Marketplaces.
-In addition, H.R.
-7 would deny small businesses the Small Business Tax Credit for providing employees health insurance that includes abortion coverage.
-Together, these two provisions create perverse incentives for insurers to exclude abortion coverage in order to accept customers who receive the tax credits.
+7 would deny women and small businesses tax credits merely for choosing comprehensive health insurance that includes abortion coverage.
+Together, these provisions create perverse incentives for insurers to exclude abortion coverage in order to accept customers who receive tax credits.
 It also pushes individuals and small businesses to switch to plans that do not cover abortion.

 H.R.
 7 Would Ban Abortion Coverage in All Multi-State Health Insurance Plans

 Currently, the law requires that at least one multi-state health insurance plan in a Marketplace must not provide abortion coverage (except for narrow exceptions).
-Otherwise, the multi-state health insurance plans are allowed to decide whether to include abortion coverage; for the plans that do provide the coverage, they must follow the accounting restrictions in the Affordable Care Act (ACA).
+Otherwise, the multi-state health insurance plans are allowed to decide whether to include abortion coverage.
 H.R.
-7 would drastically alter this system by banning all multi-state plans from covering abortion – thereby denying insurers the ability to decide for themselves whether to cover it, and taking away a benefit from women.
+7 would drastically alter this system by banning all multi-state plans from covering abortion – thereby denying issuers the ability to decide for themselves whether to cover it, and taking away a benefit away from women.

 H.R.
 7 Punishes Some Women Who Face Serious Health Consequences